Snyssfx/snyssfx.github.io/content/posts/fasd.md

 ---

 ### z
 With `z`, you can `cd` into a directory by typing only a part of the path.
 You can use it to enter directories you are often used.
+Before that you should enter some directories as usual and wait until `z` adds them to a local database.

 `z` holds a cache of directories you've visited based on 'frecency': it's a combined metric of frequency and recency of accessing a directory.
+The metric was initially developed by Mozilla, you can check details [here](http://devdoc.net/web/developer.mozilla.org/en-US/en/The_Places_frecency_algorithm.html).
 Examples:
 ```bash
 z foo     # cd to most frecent dir matching foo